manishchetpalli/manishchetpalli.github.io/docs/DataEngineering/fileformat.md

 Data for an entire row is stored contiguously on disk.

-Advantage for OLTP: When you need all the details of a specific record (e.g., a customer's entire banking transaction), a row-based format allows you to access all its columns continuously.
+When you need all the details of a specific record (e.g., a customer's entire banking transaction), a row-based format allows you to access all its columns continuously.
 If you need to update multiple columns for a single transaction, the data is already together.

-Disadvantage for OLAP: If you only need a few columns (e.g., "Title" and "Chart") from a large dataset, a row-based system still has to read through all the interleaved data (including "Date") for every row.
+If you only need a few columns (e.g., "Title" and "Chart") from a large dataset, a row-based system still has to read through all the interleaved data (including "Date") for every row.
 This leads to excessive I/O operations and slower performance because the system has to "jump" across the disk to pick out the desired columns from different rows.

 **Column-based File Formats (e.g., Parquet for OLAP)**:

 Data for each column is stored contiguously on disk, independent of other columns.

-Advantage for OLAP: This format shines in "read-many" scenarios prevalent in Big Data analytics.
+This format shines in "read-many" scenarios prevalent in Big Data analytics.
 If you only need "Title" and "Chart" columns, the system can go directly to the contiguous "Title" block and "Chart" block, skipping the "Date" column entirely.
 This significantly reduces I/O, leading to faster query performance and lower computational cost.

-Disadvantage for OLTP: If you need to retrieve or update an entire row, the system has to jump between different column blocks to gather all the data for that single row
+If you need to retrieve or update an entire row, the system has to jump between different column blocks to gather all the data for that single row

 ## **Parquet**

 Columnar storage format, available to any project in the Hadoop ecosystem.
 It's designed to bring efficient columnar storage of data compared to row-based like CSV or TSV files.